Avignon and the tarasque, between legend and traditions

-In Avignon, in the rue des Teinturiers, we have the low-relief of the tarasque eating a man, at number 20...
+In Avignon, rue des Teinturiers, we have this low-relief of the tarasque eating a man, at number 20...
 The tarasque?

 Between Arles and Avignon, we found insalubrious swamps.
 In those swamps, a naughty beast: the Tarasque!
-A horrible amphibious beast, a ferocious animal which was bigger than a beef, longer than a horse, with a lion head, teeth sharp as swords, a horse mane, back cutting as an axe, scales, 6 bear paws, a snake tail, a shell like turtle on its flanks...
-It was squatted in the river Rhône's banks, but also guzzled all the people!
+A horrible amphibious beast, a ferocious animal bigger than a beef, longer than a horse, with a lion head, teeth sharp as swords, a horse mane, scales, 6 bear paws, a snake tail, a shell like turtle on its flanks...
+It was squatted in river Rhône's banks.
+And it guzzled people!
 Only one person could release them from the Tarasque, one woman...